By Nerea Boada, on 8 April 2020

-In this article, I’ll explain what modern newsletters consist of, how they can help you in your business, and the keys to creating the best newsletter.
+In this article, we’ll explain what modern newsletters consist of, how they can help you in your business, and the keys to creating the best newsletter.

 Although the concept of a newsletter is quite simple at first glance, sometimes there can be confusion between newsletters, mailings, and email marketing in general.
 Let’s clear this up: